 Figure 6 identifies West Linn's proposed comprehensive trail network.
 The trail network is intended to provide a linked system and a variety of trail experiences.
 The network links the parks and open spaces in West Linn with neighborhoods, schools, and other features.
 The trail network is designed around off-street connections, with on-street trails or connections provided where off-street alignments are not possible.
-The communitywide trail system is supported by local trails in development and by the internal trail and pathway systems in each of the parks.
+The communitywide trail system is supported by local trails in development and by the internal trail and pathway systems in each of the parks, as well as by the City's on-street transportation system.
 West Linn is a city with many hills, which creates some challenges in identifying routes for trails.
 The trails plan is designed to provide routes which are negotiable by people of all skill, endurance and physical capabilities.